lyqht/cacaw_inventory/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## ❓ FAQ / Troubleshooting

+**Q: Why do I see errors about 'fingerprint.js' being blocked or missing in development?**
+A: Some ad blockers or privacy extensions block files with 'fingerprint' in the name, which can break icon imports from lucide-react.
+This project includes a postinstall script that automatically removes the Fingerprint icon from lucide-react after install.
+If you still see issues, try disabling your ad blocker for localhost or re-run `npm install` to ensure the script runs.

 **Q: How do I reset my local data?**
 A: Clear your browser's IndexedDB storage for this site.